bramadi/SingleCellExercise/README.md

 ## R Analysis outline
 The procedures performed are as follows:
 1. Read 10X sequencing data and change it into a seurat object
-2. Standard pre-processing workflow
-       - QC and selecting cells for further analysis
-       - Normalizing the data
-       - Identification of highly variable features (feature selection)
+2. Standard pre-processing workflow (QC and selecting cells for further analysis, Normalizing the data, Identification of highly variable features (feature selection, Scaling the data)
-       - Scaling the data
 3. Perform linear dimensional reduction
 4. Cluster the cells
 5. Run non-linear dimensional reduction (UMAP/tSNE)